LucasJJulien/definitive-opensource/README.md

 ## Why another list?
 There's plenty of awesome lists on GitHub, many focusing on open source specifically.
 However I've found them including many long-deprecated apps, cluttered with smaller projects on the verge of extinction, or missing a lot of modern open source projects.

 This list aims to be comprehensive and highly curated, including only the best open source projects.
 Mostly apps with a solid user base, solid set of contributors, and visible long term growth are included.
-These criteria are nothing more than suggestions, however, and projects with potential or unique projects can bypass the above criteria.
+These criteria are nothing more than suggestions, however, and projects with potential or ones that set out on a unique path can bypass the above criteria.

 ## Tags
 ![CircleSlash][Slash] - Potentially abandoned (pending)